Gillette Commercial Faces Backlash

 The brand tried to take a positive spin on the whole #MeToo agenda.

-The height of toxic masculinity has reached a new high: Gillette commercial.
+The height of toxic masculinity has reach a new high: Gillette commercial.

 People are losing their shizzle and cool over the ad because they think it affects the ecosystem that the brand revolves around.